Montgomery, Vermont: Geography

 Hazen's Notch State Park is located on Vermont Route 58, the Hazen's Notch Road.
 The undeveloped park is located in three towns, including Montgomery.
 It is midway between Lowell to the east and Montgomery to the west.

 History

 The town of Montgomery was granted a charter by the Vermont General Assembly on March 15, 1780.
-Montgomery was named in honor of General Richard Montgomery (1738–1775), Revolutionary War hero.
+Montgomery was named in honor of General Richard Montgomery (1738–1775), an Revolutionary War leader who was the first American general to die in battle.

 The Montgomery Historical Society was formed in 1974.
 The society was initially created to acquire and restore the St. Bartholomew's Episcopal Church in Montgomery Village.

 The following buildings and bridges in Montgomery are listed on the National Register of Historic Places: